bomonike/bomonike.github.io/ap-compsci.md

    BTW: Those in the US military can <a target="_blank" href="https://dodwrlibraries.org/">study</a> and <a target="_blank" href="https://getcollegecredit.com/">take</a> (at Prometric testing centers) each exam once for free <a target="_blank" href="https://www.dantes.mil/dsst/">DSST (DANTES Subject Standardized Tests)</a> accreditated by the American Council on Education (ACE).
 Tests include: TECHNICAL WRITING, COMPUTING & INFORMATION TECHNOLOGY, MANAGEMENT INFORMATION SYSTEMS, FUNDAMENTALS OF CYBERSECURITY.

 4. Score high enough on AP (Advance Placement) exams by the College Board.
+See next section:

 ## AP (Advanced Placement) for Computer Science